Peter Verhaegen

 Born in the United Netherlands, Verhaegen traveled to the United States at the age of 21, where he studied at the Jesuit novitiate in Maryland.
-In 1823, he was sent to Missouri, and eventually became the president of Saint Louis University in 1829, for which the Jesuits had newly assumed responsibility.
+In 1823, he was sent to Missouri, and eventually became the president of Saint Louis University in 1829, of which the Jesuits had newly assumed responsibility.
 During his leadership, the college was chartered by the state and was elevated to the status of university.
 In 1836, Verhaegen became the superior of the Jesuits' Missouri Mission, which was elevated to a vice province in 1839.

 In 1845, Verhaegen became the provincial superior of the Jesuits' Maryland Province, where he remained until 1848 when he became the first president of St. Joseph's College in Kentucky.
 In his later years, he taught theology and preached at Saint Louis University.

 Early life

-Peter Joseph Verhaegen was born on June 21, 1800, in Haacht, in the province of South Brabant, in the United Kingdom of the Netherlands (modern-day Belgium).
+Peter Joseph Verhaegen was born on June 21, 1800 in Haacht, in the department of Dyle, First French Republic (now in Belgium).
 His brother was Pierre-Théodore Verhaegen, a liberal and freemason, who became the president of the Belgian Chamber of Representatives.
-He studied theology at the seminary in Mechelen.
+He studied theology at the Major Seminary in Mechelen.
 While there, he and six other seminarians met Charles Nerinckx, who was raising funds for his missions in the Diocese of Bardstown in the United States.
 They decided to join him, in traveling to the United States, where they would enter the Society of Jesus and become missionaries.

 On August 15, 1821, they departed from Texel, traveling in secret because they were required to serve in the military.
 They arrived in Philadelphia on September 23, and then traveled on to Georgetown in Washington, D.C., and ultimately to White Marsh, Maryland.
 They entered the Jesuit novitiate there on October 21, 1821.

 Under the direction of Charles Felix Van Quickenborne, Verhaegen was sent along with a group of other novices to establish a mission in Missouri.
 They left White Marsh on April 14, 1823, and St. Louis on May 30.
 They then traveled up the Missouri River and arrived at the site of the new novitiate, located 17 mi from St. Louis, several days later.

 Since Verhaegen had nearly completed his studies at the Mechelen seminary, he was responsible for instructing the younger novices in theology and philosophy.
 Meanwhile, he continued to complete his own studies for the priesthood.
 He was ordained a priest by Bishop Joseph Rosati of St. Louis in 1826, at St. Mary's of the Barrens Seminary.
 Verhaegen began his ministry in St. Charles, while also periodically visiting Catholics in St. Louis and elsewhere.
 At the time, there was only a simple, wooden church in St. Charles, and Verhaegen was involved in the construction of a new, larger, stone church, which opened in 1827.